Arisebastiao/Aires__Portfolio/README.md

 # Aires_Portfolio
-This repository is intended to demonstrate my skills as a analyst in my journey to become a Data Analyst transforming the world one cell at time!
+This repository is intended to answer to the following question: Should I buy apple stocks?